 - 2.2.2.2.
 Following the submission of Pre-construction Dive Survey Report & Translocation Proposal in January 2022 under EP Condition 3.4, the translocation activities were performed on 27 and 28 January 2022.
 The updated Pre-construction Dive Survey Report & Translocation Proposal was subsequently submitted in order to address the update of recipient site for translocated coral.
 Details of the translocation activities are presented in the Coral Translocation Report, which was also included in the first Monthly EM&A Report of February 2022 for reference. - 2.2.2.3.
-In accordance with the Pre-construction Dive Survey Report & Translocation Proposal, the translocated coral colonies as well as the tagged natural coral colonies at the recipient site are now being monitored quarterly for one year following the coral translocation in the recipient site.
+In accordance with the Pre-construction Dive Survey Report & Translocation Proposal, the translocated coral colonies as well as the tagged natural coral colonies at the recipient site were monitored quarterly for one year following the coral translocation at the recipient site.
+The last post-translocation monitoring was in January 2023.